-Dr. Gregory Keller is an award-winning, double-certified facial plastic surgeon with over 25 years of experience in the most demanding market in the U.S. Dr. Keller recently received a lifetime service award from the UCLA, where he is also a Clinical Professor and the co-director of the university’s facial plastic surgery fellowship.
-A celebrated practitioner and educator, Dr. Keller is world-renowned for his expertise in facial plastic surgery, including blepharoplasty.
+Dr. Gregory Keller is an award-winning, double-certified facial plastic surgeon with over 25 years of experience in the most demanding market in the U.S. Dr. Keller recently received a lifetime service award from UCLA, where he is also a Clinical Professor and the co-director of the university’s facial plastic surgery fellowship.
+A celebrated practitioner and educator, Dr. Keller is world-renowned for his expertise in facial plastic surgery, including blepharoplasty in Santa barbara.

 Get Help Today

 Sagging eyes are not just a cosmetic problem.
 They are often a physically debilitating issue and for many, certainly an emotional one.
 Looking your best goes a long way toward feeling your best, and a simple procedure will take years off your look and your outlook.
 Call today to schedule an appointment with Keller Plastic Surgery in Santa Barbara, CA.